The Pacific War Online Encyclopedia

 distillation plants or rely on anchored ships for their water supply.

-The U.S. Navy converted a number of small tankers to distillation ships with oversized distillation plants for use at advance
+The U.S. Navy converted a number of small tankers to distillation ships with oversize distillation plants for use at advance

 bases, but, because of the high fuel cost of distillation, most of